shelleyolivia/learn-tutorials/mirror/06-mint-nft.md

 {% sidenote title="Box 6.1: What's a testnet?" %}
 If you're unfamiliar with the concept of various networks, you can think of it as different environments for an app in Web 2 (e.g. development, test, production, etc).
 Most protocols have a mainnet blockchain for production deployments with real economic value, and a testnet for experimentation.
 The testnet matches the mainnet in functionality but doesn't manage economic value.

-In order to deploy the contract, we can leverage **ethers** and **hardhat** and reference the `getContractFactory` to load the **MirrorClone** smart contract we just wrote.
+In order to deploy the contract, we can use the `deploy.ts` file where the template provides us with a place to leverage **ethers** and **hardhat**.
+We can reference the `getContractFactory` to load the **MirrorClone** smart contract we just wrote.
 We can then use the `deploy` method passing in the name and the symbol as required by the `constructor`.

-We can also include a console log that prints the smart contract public address.
+We can also include a console log that prints the smart contract public address, which we'll need to add as an environment variable shortly.

 ```javascript
 const MirrorClone = await ethers.getContractFactory('MirrorClone');